ECiarabellini/Mod14-MVC-BlogHub/README.md

 --need to create model for comment which belongs to Post. simliar associations as post to user in model/index.js

 --need to finish login.handlebars to include sign up and do /js/login.js

+--need to finish comment submit functionality and add js to the submit button on the blogpost.handlebars button.
+Link JS script at the bottom